TopNetBio/flagserpy/README.rst

 Contributing
 ------------

 We welcome new contributors of all experience levels.
-To learn more about making a contribution to ``flagserpy``, please see the `CONTRIBUTING.rst file.

 Developer installation
 ~~~~~~~~~~~~~~~~~~~~~~